Roxie, Mississippi

 Roxie is a town in Franklin County, Mississippi, United States.
 The population was 497 at the 2010 census, down from 569 at the 2000 census.
 This rural town developed with the construction of railroads in the area.
+About 2/3 of its population is African American and 1/3 white.

 History

 Roxie was founded in 1886 on a plot of farmland donated by John Quincy Adams Graves, who was the County Supervisor and a former soldier in the Regimental Band of the 4th Volunteer Mississippi Regiment during the Civil War.
 The town was named in honor of Graves' newborn daughter.